Frequently asked questions

 What is VerityRadar?

-A compliance-intelligence platform that runs sanctions, PEP and adverse-media screening across 3,000+ public sources and structures the findings into AI-generated, audit-ready investigation reports for advisory firms.
+A compliance-intelligence platform that runs sanctions, PEP and adverse-media screening across 2,200+ catalogued compliance data sources and structures the findings into AI-generated, audit-ready investigation reports for advisory firms.

 Where does the underlying data come from?